-That gives me hope to hang onto, that no matter what is going on in our family, my tears, as I give them to the Lord, “will reap with songs of joy.”
+That gives me the hope through my tears, to give my family to the Lord.
 With our prodigals, there is reason, because of Christ, to believe that there is hope and eventually we will sing with “songs of joy.”
 I’m standing upon those promises, and many others God has pointed to me this morning and other times when we have met together in quiet times of weeping… with the Lord’s comfort.

-I say all of this to say, whatever you are going through that tugs at your heart, you can be assured that Jesus cares.
-He didn’t come down to this messy earth for no reason, but to walk with man and eventually pay the penalty for the mess we, and others create.
-Through His life, death, and resurrection, there is new life available —the forgiveness of our sins and the ability to fellowship with Him now and throughout eternity.
-“Cast your cares upon Him for He cares for you.”
+Please know that whatever you are going through, you can be assured that Jesus cares.
+He didn’t come down to this messy earth for no reason.
+He came to walk with man and eventually pay the penalty for the mess we, and others create.
+Through His life, death, and resurrection, there is new life available.
+We have the forgiveness of our sins available to us and the ability to fellowship with Him now and throughout eternity.
+God’s word says to “cast your cares upon Him for He cares for you.”
 And He does.

-Don’t stop meeting with Him giving Him every aspect of your life to help you live, as you should.
-And that especially includes your marriage —whether it is a messy one and/or one that just needs more of Jesus, to guide and help you.
+Don’t stop meeting with Him.
+Give Him every aspect of your life to help you live, as you should.
+And that especially includes your marriage.
+That applies whether it is a messy one or one that needs more of Jesus, to guide and help you.

-My husband Steve wrote out the following Christmas Prayer for Marriage, that we hope you will find to be a blessing.
-It is something we have prayed for our marriage —that God will help us to take our relationship to a more Christ-like level, and hope you will do the same.
-Even if you have a spouse who doesn’t show you love as he or she should, cast that care upon the Lord and do what YOU can to follow Christ’s leading in your part of the marriage.
+My husband Steve wrote out the following Christmas Prayer for Marriage.
+We hope you will find it to be a blessing.
+It is something we have prayed for our marriage.
+We pray that God will help us to take our relationship to a more Christ-like level.
+And we hope you will do the same.
+Even if you have a spouse who doesn’t show you love as he or she should, cast that care upon the Lord.
+Purpose to do what YOU can to follow Christ’s leading in your part of the marriage.

 As you do so, may you be blessed all the more.
 May you never forget or neglect to reveal and reflect the love of Christ within your marriage.

-Heavenly Father, as we come before You this Christmas, we thank You for sending Your Son into the darkness of this world to shed the light of Your love and to make THE way (John 14:6) for all of us to be able to experience eternal life.
+Heavenly Father, as we come before You this Christmas, we thank You for sending Your Son into the darkness of this world.
+Jesus has shed the light of Your love and has made THE way (John 14:6) for all of us to be able to experience eternal life.

-And Father, as we thank you for the gift of eternal life we also want to thank you for the gift of marriage and this is our Christmas Prayer for our marriage:
+And Father, as we thank you for the gift of eternal life we also want to thank you for the gift of marriage.
+This is our Christmas Prayer for our marriage:

-We re-commit our marriage to You, Lord, that You would cause our thoughts to become agreeable with Your will.
+We re-commit our marriage to You, Lord.
+Please help us to align our thoughts to become agreeable with Your will.
 We understand that our union is a picture of our relationship with you and it is Holy.

-Help us to pray together, to trust in You and walk in obedience to Your word so that we will have peace and joy in our marriage.
-Give us revelation of Your great love and understanding of how to love each other better.
-Teach us (again) as a husband how to love as Christ loves the church and teach and to treat each other with honor and respect, as You would have us.
+Help us to pray together, to trust in You.
+We want to walk in obedience to Your word.
+As a result, we trust that we will have peace and joy in our marriage.
+Give us revelation of understanding how to love each other better.
+Teach us (again) how to love as Christ loves the church.
+Please teach to treat each other with honor and respect, as You would have us.

 Forgive us for our self-centeredness, anger, lust, and foolishness.
-Give us your patience and help us not to blame and accuse one another.
+Give us your patience.
+And help us not to blame or to falsely accuse one another.
 Help us to see You as the source of acceptance, healing, justification, and provision.

-We ask you to remove the blinders from our eyes so we can see truth and walk courageously in it.
-We resist the enemy that would try to destroy our marriage.
+We ask you to remove the blinders from our eyes.
+As a result we can see truth and walk courageously in it.
+We resist the enemy that tries to destroy our marriage.
 We put to death the words we have spoken against one another.
-We forgive each other for past offenses.
-We agree that the enemy is bound away from this marriage and invite the Holy Spirit into our lives.
+Most importantly, we forgive each other for past offenses.
+We agree that the enemy is bound away from this marriage.
+And we invite the Holy Spirit into our lives.

 Lord, we ask that you would surround us with Godly counsel.
 Draw us into Your word so that we can be cleansed and receive wisdom for our lives.

 Lord, thank You for your faithfulness.
-Thank you that you watch over us, and that You are at work within us causing us to desire and do your will.
-You are the Lord, Almighty, and if You are for us, who can be against us?
-We love you Lord, and we entrust our marriage to You again this Christmas.
+Thank you that you watch over us.
+We believe that You are at work within us causing us to desire to do your will.
+You are the Lord Almighty.
+And if You are for us, who can be against us?
+We love you Lord.
+And we entrust our marriage to You again this Christmas.

-For we give You all the glory and ask these things in the name of our Lord and Savior, Jesus Christ, Amen.
+For we give You all the glory.
+And we ask these things in the name of our Lord and Savior, Jesus Christ, Amen.